 The VBA WEEKDAY function is listed under the date category of VBA functions.
 When you use it in a VBA code, it returns the day number (ranging from 1 to 7) by using the number of the day from the supplied date.
-In simple words, it returns the number of the day within the week.
+In simple words, it returns the number of days within the week.

 Syntax